mdoanle/ajax-project/README.md

 ## Why I Built This

 As a Magic: The Gathering player myself, I wanted to make something that tied into one of my passions.
-Being able to work with the M:tG API was a dream come true
+Being able to work with the M:tG API was an awesome experience!

 ## Technologies Used